Components Overview#

 • Widgets: widgets are components, usually quite small even if there are exceptions, that allow your users to interact with your app.
 Most importantly, they allow you to get user input!
 Examples include a text input, a checkbox, a slider, etc.

 • Panes: panes are wrappers around some data that allow you to render that data, possibly customizing the rendering.
-Panel is known to support many date types, especially from the PyData ecosystem.
+Panel is known to support many data types, especially from the PyData ecosystem.
 You can indeed display a Pandas DataFrame, a Plotly plot, a Matplotlib plot, an Altair plot, all together on the same app!
 You can of course display HTML text or just raw text.
 Panes aren’t limited to rendering data statically, they can allow for some user interactions and state syncing, like for instance the Audio or Vega panes.

 • Layouts: after having built various widgets, panes and indicators, it’s time to display them together.
 Panel provides a dozen of layout components, including of course the most common Row and Column layouts.